MASSIARU NEIGHBOURS AND SHOPS

 Massiaru is a little village of about thirty inhabitants.

-Massiaru also has a library with estonian books, which is open two afternoons per week.
+Massiaru also has a library with Estonian books, which is open two afternoons per week.
 The library is 50 meters down the road.

-Sirje Ruusma is a kind neighbour, who lives next door and knows everything about the house.
+Sirje Ruusma is a kind neighbor, who lives next door and knows everything about the house.
 She has been taking care of the heating for years and regularly passes by.
 If there is a serious problem or an emergency, you can call her by dialing +372 523 4381.
 Bear in mind that she only speaks Estonian and some Russian.

 In Häädemeeste, a slightly bigger village fifteen kilometers from Massiaru, there is a coop supermarket with a wide range of products.
 There is also an ATM for getting cash money.
 You can get there by using MASSIA’s car (in exchange for a fee) or one of MASSIA’s bicycles.